ygjia/HyperspectralData-Processing-Tool/README.md

 - [x] ...

 ## How To Run
+The source code was already tested on Windows 10, Ubuntu 18.04 and deepin 15.10.

 ```bash
 python Main.py
 ```

 ## Citation
-If you find our work useful, you could cite our paper，thanks! 😊😊).
+If you find our work useful, please star our repo.
+Also, you could cite our paper.
+😊 Thanks! 😊.
 ```
 @InProceedings{Jia2018PesticideDetection,
 	author="Jia, Yaguang and He, Jinrong and Fu, Hongfei and Shao, Xiatian and Li, Zhaokui",